EpicEric/duper/duper_website/docs/spec.md

   oct2: 0o01_234_567,

   // Binary with prefix `0b`
-  bin1: 0b11010110,
+  bin1: 0b1101,
   bin2: 0b0101_0101,
 }
 ```

 Implementations are free to support any integer size.
 It's recommended that at least 64-bit signed integers (i.e. long integers, from −2^63 to 2^63−1) are accepted and handled losslessly.
-If an integer cannot be represented in the chosen integer size, implementations may convert it losslessly into a float or a string, using an appropriate [identifier](#identifiers) for its original type in both cases.
+If an integer cannot be represented in the chosen integer size, implementations may raise an error or convert it losslessly into a float or a string, using an appropriate [identifier](#identifiers) for its original type in both cases.

 ## Floats